PixelsCamp/docs/N00BS.md

 If you’re interested in creating or joining a project, be flexible about help you might receive.

-If you have a project but are missing an extra team member with a necessary set of skills, feel free to shout on Twitter or Slack. (ex.: “We need a Javascript expert for project #42, who’s interested?” or “Any interface designer available?”)
+If you have a project but are missing an extra team member with a necessary set of skills, feel free to shout on Twitter or Slack. (ex.: “We need a Javascript expert for project #42, who’s interested?” or “Any designer available?”)

 It is also worth mention if you have a good idea for a project but no means to develop it fully at the event, make a nice presentation and go on stage.
 Feasible ideas can be presented without fear.